paulproteus/operations/Roles/operational-chapters-policies.md

 As long as your chapter remains active, Bridge Foundry will:
 * Provide infrastructure for accepting online donations and send gift receipts
   * If you want to raise funds in other ways, sign up as a Volunteer Fundraiser (separate agreement)
-* Hold funds raised by Volunteer Fundraisers for the chapter in reserve for your chapter’s sole use.
+* Hold funds raised by Volunteer Fundraisers for the chapter in reserve for your chapter’s sole use, as long as your chapter remains active and in compliance with our policies
   * If the chapter reverts to a Community Chapter, we reserve the right to allocate the funds elsewhere.
 AND, we will check in with you before that change to understand if you have workshops planned as a Community Chapter so we can use the remaining funds for a grant to the chapter.
 * Track financial transactions for your chapter in a location you can access to view history and chapter balance (currently via public spreadsheet)
 * Make it easy for your chapter leaders to spend funds available to it by: